RustyRoad/RustyRoad/README.md

 ### Prerequisites

-Rust is required to build and run CrabbyRails.
+Rust is required to build and run Rusty Road.
 You can install Rust using [rustup](https://rustup.rs/).

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh